 Believe it or not, there is no quick answer to this question.
-It all depends upon the individual situation and the job.
-There is also inherent risks to taking a partnership track position versus a permanently employed position.
+It all depends on the individual situation and the job.
+There are also inherent risks to taking a partnership track position versus a permanently employed position.
 So, let’s evaluate each piece of this equation individually with different questions.

 A partnership track individual needs to be interested in business and practice building.
-There is no room for a partner that does not have any interests in building the practice outside normal business hours or is not willing to perform extra roles during the workday outside the normal radiology purview.
+There is no room for a partner who does not have any interest in building the practice outside regular business hours or is unwilling to perform different roles during the workday outside the normal radiology purview.

-You should not put “sweat equity” into a job where you think you will be leaving in several years to be closer to family or other needs.
-You will be paid less for a partnership position that you will likely not have for more than a few years.
-It’s just not worth it.
-Or maybe, you just need a position, but the practice job description is not exactly optimal but it is the only thing available in your desired location.
+It would be best if you did not put “sweat equity” into a job where you think you will be leaving in several years to be closer to family or other needs.
+Generally, imaging centers will pay less for a partnership position.
+So, it’s just not worth it.
+Or maybe, you just need a position, but the practice job description is not exactly optimal, but it is the only thing available in your desired location.
 In this case, you may also decide a partnership track is not the correct decision.
 For example, you don’t want to be practicing women’s radiology when your only desire is to be an interventionist!

-What is the current business environment in the location that you are applying?
+What is the current business environment in your location?

-In some practice locations, private practice jobs are becoming converted to employed positions due to mergers and acquisitions.
+In some practice locations, hospitals are converting private practice jobs to employed positions due to mergers and acquisitions.
 You do not want to be stuck in a partnership track, only to find out that there is no partnership position at the end of the road.
-You may never make the “partnership” salary or even worse, you may be out of a job.
-Remember in a situation like this- non partners are the first to go.
+You may never make the “partnership” salary, or even worse, you may be out of a job.
+Remember, in a situation like this: employees are the first to go.

 First of all, what is a buyout?
 It is essentially the opposite of the buy-in.
 A partner that steps down expects to get the equity back that he put into the practice.
-Every once in a while, a practice may have a large number of former partners retiring with enormous buyouts.
-This can affect the partners’ salaries dramatically depending on the circumstances.
-You need to look into all the specifics for yourself.
+Every once in a while, a practice may have many former partners retiring with enormous buyouts.
+Large buyouts can affect the partners’ salaries dramatically depending on the circumstances.
+It would help if you looked into all the specifics for yourself.

 Is there a tiered partnership?

-Some partnerships have separate buy-ins for the professional portion of the practice and the technical ownership of the practice.
-Others may give you only a small percentage of ownership compared to a “full partner”.
+Some partnerships have separate buy-ins for the professional portion of the practice and the practice’s technical ownership.
+Others may give you only a small percentage of ownership compared to a “full partner.”
 You may become a partner one day.
-But, partnership may not be what you thought it would be.
+But, the partnership may not be what you thought it would be.
 Some practices are more equal than others!!!
-It is very important to get all the facts correct prior to starting that partnership track.
+It is imperative to get all the facts correct before starting that partnership track.

 Should Student Loans Affect The Decision To Be On A Partnership Track?

-I am going to try to tackle this question separately from all the others because it is becoming an important issue for residents/fellows prior to the partnership decision, given their large loan burdens.
-The difference between an employed position and partnership track position can also seem substantial at the beginning.
-And, it may or may not be more financially savvy to take the initially lower paying partnership track job.
-Here’s where it is really important to try to glean the specifics of your prospective job.
+I will try to tackle this question separately from all the others because it is becoming an important issue for residents/fellows before the partnership decision, given their enormous loan burdens.
+The difference between an employed position and a partnership track position can also seem substantial at the beginning.
+It may or may not be more financially savvy to take the initially lower-paying partnership track job.
+Here’s where it is vital to try to glean the specifics of your future career.
 And, this decision can be complicated.
-You really have to plug in the numbers for yourself and make the calculations.
+You have to plug in the numbers for yourself and make the calculations.
 To show you, we will take a specific circumstance under consideration.
 I will give you the example below.